nftchef/Eth-Tools/README.md

 node index.js calc <gas used> <gas price in gwei>
 ```

+# Snapshot

+Take a snapshot of current token holders (wallet addresses) for a given contract address

+# Provenance Hash

+Generate a provenance hash from a folder.

+# Metadata Tools

+## Clean empty traits

+It's possible that your image generation left you with empty `trait_type` values, this command will remove any object with a `trait_type` whose sibling `value` is `""` empty.

 # Firebase Firestore Tools

 For use when an offchain allow-list is stored on FB